4levity/crossoff/README.md

 a few fields - the barcode for each attendee, their name (optional) and a ticket description and type.
 Then she'd start up crossoff-server and use curl or Postman to load the tickets via the simple API.

-Since Bob is using Brown Paper Tickets to sell his tickets and generate barcodes, he doesn't have to deal with JSON and APIs.
-He just logs into the Brown Paper Tickets website right before the event, and downloads the "Complete List" for the event.
+Since Bob is using Secret Party to sell his tickets and generate barcodes, he doesn't have to deal with JSON and APIs.
+He just logs into the Secret Party website right before the event, and downloads the ticket list for the event.
 The UI on crossoff-server allows him to quickly import this file and he is ready to start scanning.

 ### Last Minute Sales ###

 If Alice wants to allow last minute ticket sales, she could use the crossoff-server API to add more tickets as they are sold.
-Bob could theoretically do that too, but to keep things simple, he might want to stop new sales on Brown Paper Tickets, then download his final list of attendees and load them into the database.
+Bob could theoretically do that too, but to keep things simple, he might want to stop new sales on Secret Party, then download his final list of attendees and load them into the database.

 ## Setup for Testing and Evaluation ##